Absence from work policy and annual leave procedure

 TOTAL THAT CAN BE MISSED 19 days

 Special leave, i.e. emergency/domestic leave; carer leave, and compassionate leave, is not included in this allowance due to the often-urgent nature of these requests.
-To request a teaching day as annual leave, trainees need to follow Annual Leave procedure.
+To request a teaching day as annual leave, trainees need to follow the Annual Leave procedure.
 It is not expected that trainees will book a teaching day as annual leave in isolation (i.e. the only day of annual leave in a week).
-In exceptional circumstances this may be necessary and must be requested from and approved by the Clinical Director.
-For the purposes of the above, teaching days are considered those sessions in the timetable that are linked to one or more teaching strands.
+In exceptional circumstances this may be necessary and must be requested from and approved by the trainee’s VTG Lead, or in their absence, the Clinical Director.
 Community engagement project, NHS induction, project block, and selections training days are not counted as teaching days.

 In exceptional circumstances, trainees may sometimes be permitted to miss teaching to attend a research ethics committee or a CPD conference.
 No more than two teaching days can be missed each year for such reasons.
-In these circumstances, approval to miss teaching will be given by the Clinical Director.
+In these circumstances, approval to miss teaching will be given by the trainee’s VTG Lead, or in their absence, the Clinical Director.
 Trainees are not permitted to miss teaching for routine placement or research activity.

 To avoid poor attendance at teaching sessions the number of trainees permitted to take Annual Leave is restricted.
-Cohort 2019 and earlier – 5 trainees, Cohort 2020 – 6 trainees and cohort 2021 onwards – 8 trainees per session.
+Cohort 2021 onwards – 8 trainees per session.
 Trainees will be allowed to book leave on a ‘first come, first served’ basis.
 It is therefore important for trainees to apply for leave they wish to take on teaching days as early as possible.
 In certain circumstances, such as when there is a CPD event scheduled for a teaching day and more than that cohort’s allowance of trainees are interested in attending, teaching may be rescheduled to allow attendance at the event.

 It is the trainee’s responsibility to check the teaching timetable when it is published to identify any days which may be problematic with regards to caring responsibilities.

 If any teaching days are identified as likely to be problematic to attend, trainees are asked to raise and discuss with their clinical tutors as soon as possible and in advance of the day(s) as to how to best manage them.
-Options available are as follows:
+An option is taking annual leave as both Full and Part time trainees can request Annual Leave in hours from 1st April 2025.

-It is important that any request is made in advance and explicitly agreed before the teaching day (this is not applicable to typical teaching days).
+It is important that any request for leave relating to a teaching day is made in advance and explicitly agreed before the teaching day.
 The trainee is responsible for organising any agreements.
 If a trainee is absent without an agreement being in place then the trainee could be considered to be in breach of their contract as technically they are working for less hours than they are being paid for.

 Please note that if unable to attend teaching because of transport issues, the trainee must take the day as annual leave.
 It is not permissible to leave early or arrive late to teaching for reasons of transport convenience.

 In line with the programme’s ethos and values, we believe that as individuals and a community of professionals we have a responsibility to be open to learning and development; this is particularly pertinent to issues of racism, discrimination and inclusion.
 We are all at different stages of our learning and development in relation to these important areas, however it is essential we all engage in opportunities to learn from others and challenge ourselves.
-To this end, attendance at all teaching on anti-racism and inclusive practice on the Lancaster DClinPsy is mandatory.
-These sessions will be highlighted as such on teaching timetables.
+To this end, attendance at all teaching on anti-racism and inclusive practice on the Lancaster DClinPsy is expected.
 If you think there is a reason why you cannot attend any of these sessions, it will need to be discussed with your clinical tutor.
 For trainees who experience racism we understand that there may be very valid reasons as to why you do not want to attend teaching on racism or other topics of discrimination.
-We would encourage you to discuss with your clinical tutor or a staff member of the ARAG, if that feels more appropriate, although there is no expectation to do so.
+We would encourage you to discuss with your clinical tutor or a staff member of the EDI Team, if that feels more appropriate, although there is no expectation to do so.
 If you are a trainee who experiences racism and do not feel able to attend a session on this topic, your clinical tutor will be able to authorise a study day.
 You do not need to book annual leave for this reason.

 Study days